lnfss/Cisco-Task/README.md

 # Cisco-Task
-This is my cisco task that i created for my adik class practice.
+This is the cisco task that i created for my adik class practice.
 You can try this if you want and do your best!